Tire Size Calculator

 How to Read Tire Size

-If you need new tires, the first thing you need to know is how to size them for your vehicle.
-But, tire sizes can be confusing, and it might not be immediately clear what the numbers in a tire size mean, or where you can find the correct tire size for your vehicle.
+If you need new tires, the first thing you need to know is the correct size tires for your vehicle.
+Tire size information can be confusing, so it may not be immediately clear what the numbers in a tire size mean, or where you can find the correct tire size for your vehicle.